 Description: The Canadian Foundation for Legal Research (CFLR) provides funds for legal research falling into three broad categories:

-- Research and writing where the emphasis is on the statement of existing rules of law, sometimes referred to as doctrinal research;
+- Research and writing where the emphasis is on the statement of existing rules of law, which is often called doctrinal research;

 - Research with regard to the workings of the legal system; and